UC-Davis-molecular-computing/scadnano/README.md

 since scadnano allows one to copy and paste strands (unlike cadnano), encouraging a more free-form method of creating large designs rapidly.

-Recursive copy/pasting speeds up this process even further.
-For instance, to create a vertical "column" of 32 staples in a 32-helix rectangle, one would create 2 types of staples (plus some special cases near the top/bottom), copy/paste them to make 4, copy/paste *those* to make 8, then 16, and finally 32 staples.
+Copy/pasting speeds up this process even further.
+For instance, to create a vertical "column" of 32 staples in a 32-helix rectangle, one would create a staple, copy/paste it below, then use the [Autopaste](https://github.com/UC-Davis-molecular-computing/scadnano/issues/580) feature to repeatedly paste more copies below to create a full "column" of staples.
+Then this entire column can be selected, and autopaste can be used to fill in the rest of the design with those staples.
+See the [tutorial](tutorial/tutorial.md) for more details.
-Since most of the design consists of horizontally translated copies of this column it can be created quickly by copying and pasting the whole column.

 A standard DNA origami rectangle, for instance, can be created in about 10 minutes.
 One downside is that a complete novice, who has no idea where staples ought to go, does not have a default push-button way to create an initial design.